-Obviously the biggest question with this lens lies in its aperture.
-With a gearbox that only shifts between f/5.6 and f/8, can this really deliver for the sports, wildlife and all-purpose shooters at whom its aimed?
+Ultimately, the RF 100-400mm is ideally suited to mirrorless shooting, being impressively compact and weighing just 635g, despite its powerful maximum reach.
+However, with an aperture gearbox that only shifts between f/5.6 and f/8, can this lens really deliver for the sports, wildlife and all-purpose shooters at whom its aimed?

 Canon RF 100-400mm f/5.6-8 IS USM: Specifications